capsule-org/Examples-Hub/README.md

 yarn dev
 ```

-Make sure to configure the `.env` file as mentioned earlier.
+Make sure to configure the `.env` file based on the `.env.example` file in each project directory.

 Additional web examples can also be found outside this repository: